shikhar818/Stable_Diffusion_Prompter/app/libraries_used.md

-### Libraries Used, You can use this as requirements.txt if the requirements.txt gets outdated.
+#Libraries Used
+###You can use the following list as a reference for requirements.txt in case it becomes outdated:

 streamlit

 ollama

 langchain_ollama

 praisonai

 praisonaiagents[llm]

 praisonaiagents[knowledge]

 streamlit-option-menu

 streamlit-extras

-### There's Pydantic issue where it says dict() has depreceated, go to streamhandler.py and change .dict() to .model_dump() that should resolve the issue, else you can leave it too.
+#Pydantic Deprecation Issue
+***There is a known issue with Pydantic where it throws a deprecation warning when calling .dict().
+To resolve this, navigate to streamhandler.py and replace .dict() with .model_dump().
+Alternatively, you can choose to leave it as is if the warning is not critical for your use case.***